-ASA-Funded Book Donation Projects
+ASA-Funded Gretchen Walsh Book Donation Project

 1. Recipient participation

-2. High quality materials
+2. High-quality materials

 3. Attention to details of logistics

-In the case of donated print books, the plan should include a place to store books as they are being collected, a means of reviewing the books for physical quality and relevance to the recipient’s request, materials and staff for packing, a means of shipping to Africa, and all necessary paperwork for customs and shipping.
+In the case of donated print books, the plan should include a place to store the books as they are being collected, a means of reviewing the books for physical quality and relevance to the recipient’s request, materials and staff for packing, a means of shipping to Africa, and all necessary paperwork for customs and shipping.
 The ASA cannot offer any services in arranging shipping or other logistics.
 Our role is to supply funding to facilitate the donation.

 Applications for Funding